V-Pool/vg_sales/README.md

 ## Data Dictionary

 This dataset contains information about video game sales, platforms, and console details.
-Below is a description of each column:
+Below is a description of each column in the combined dataframe:

 | Column Name              | Data Type  | Description |
 |--------------------------|-----------|-------------|